Arcturus Therapeutics Holdings Inc. (ARCT) Shares Up Despite Recent Market Volatility

-Arcturus Therapeutics Holdings Inc. (NASDAQ: ARCT)’s stock price has increased by 21.17 compared to its previous closing price of 15.50.
-Despite this, the company has seen a gain of 27.59% in its stock price over the last five trading days.
+Arcturus Therapeutics Holdings Inc. (NASDAQ: ARCT)’s stock price has increased by 16.13 compared to its previous closing price of 20.64.
+Nevertheless, the company has seen a gain of 52.68% in its stock price over the last five trading days.

 Is It Worth Investing in Arcturus Therapeutics Holdings Inc. (NASDAQ: ARCT) Right Now?

-Arcturus Therapeutics Holdings Inc. (NASDAQ: ARCT) has a higher price-to-earnings ratio of 76.89x compared to its average ratio, and the 36-month beta value for ARCT is at 2.56.
-Analysts have varying views on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 as “hold,” and 1 as “sell.”
+compared to its average ratio and a 36-month beta value of 2.57.
+Analysts have mixed views on the stock, with 5 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 1 as “sell.”

 Sponsored